 - 5.5 acres of restored marsh and native riparian shoreline

 - 750 feet of lighted pathway to viewpoints and interpretive information

 - Access stairway to 35-foot-high waterway and habitat viewing platform

-The park is scheduled to open summer of 2022.
+The park opened to the public in summer 2022.

 Estimated Project Costs

-The project is estimated to cost $25.9 million and will utilize previously approved Environmental Remediation Liability funding (tax levy) in addition to funds from a 2008 insurance settlement.
+The project cost an estimated $25.9 million and used previously approved Environmental Remediation Liability funding (tax levy) in addition to funds from a 2008 insurance settlement.